-Austin is famous for the food scene, outdoor activities, and musicians performing; but Downtown Austin is also known for its love of the winged nocturnal animals, the Mexican Free-Tailed Bats, which you see during sunset if you go Bat Watching.
+Austin is famous for the food scene, the University of Texas, outdoor activities, and musicians performing; but Downtown Austin is also known for its love of the winged nocturnal animals, the Mexican Free-Tailed Bats, which you see during sunset if you go Bat Watching.

-North America’s largest urban bat population comes to Austin in late March and continuing through October.
+North America’s largest urban bat population comes to Austin in late March and continues through October.
 It is an exciting experience!

-Everything is just a little different in the Lone Star State, and that includes high school football.
+Everything is just a little different and bigger in Texas, and that includes high school football, college football and the Dallas Cowboys.
 The game is much more than a sport; it’s a culture, a lifestyle, and some even say it is a religion.

 Not only that, but Homecoming Games and Dances are a huge thing in our High Schools, as well as the giving and receiving of huge Homecoming Mums.